 Keratin (protein), lipids and water make up the hair shaft and, therefore, are essential to the healthy look and feel of our locks.

-Heated styling – be it blowdrying, straightening or curling – erodes the hair cuticle, adversely affecting the quality of those all-important protein and lipid balance, which, in turn, makes your hair more prone to damage and more difficult to style.
+Heated styling – be it blowdrying, straightening or curling – erodes the hair cuticle, adversely affecting the quality of the all-important protein and lipid balance, which, in turn, makes your hair more prone to damage and more difficult to style.

-What about heat protectant for black hair?
+Heat protectant for black hair

-Not to mention, if you’ve chemically treated your hair, it will also be vulnerable to damage.
+Not to mention, if you’ve chemically treated/relaxed your hair, it will also be vulnerable to damage.
 Therefore, heat styling without any protectant to guard to your fragile hair is just asking for hair troubles; so, hair + heat protectant is essential if you’re planning on using any heat on your curls.

 Need some recommendations?
 See our pick of the best heat protectants, here.